NEMSLinux/nems-docs/nems-saas/nems-saas-probe.rst

 NEMS SaaS Probe sends your data packet to the NEMS SaaS servers via an encrypted connection, which is authenticated to your account with your NEMS SaaS Key.

-The NEMS SaaS Key built-in JSON web server provides JSON responses only when the correct NEMS SaaS Key is provided as POST data.
-Please consider opening port ``6367`` only to the IP addresses you will be running your application on.
+The NEMS SaaS built-in JSON web server provides JSON responses only when the correct NEMS SaaS Key is provided as POST data.
+This server is intended for LAN or VPN use.
+If (and only if) absolutely necessary, please consider opening port ``6367`` only to the IP addresses you will be running your application on.
+While unlikely, it should be noted that a MITM attack could steal your NEMS SaaS Key if you connect to port 6367 successfully from an Internet location (as opposed to LAN or VPN).
+Do not open port 6367 to the world.

 Built-In Web Server
 ^^^^^^^^^^^^^^^^^^^